 Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

-As a dental hygienist, it is a part of my job to discuss with my patients about smoking and the different nicotine products, such as smokeless tobacco and nicotine pouches and explain the effects they have on the mouth.
-And as newer products emerge onto the market, I need to be up to date and current with the information about them.
+As a dental hygienist, it is part of my job to discuss smoking and the different nicotine products, such as smokeless tobacco and nicotine pouches, with my patients and explain their effects on the mouth.
+As newer products emerge onto the market, I need to be up to date and current with the information about them.

-Nicotine pouches, including ZYN, are bad for the gum tissue.
-Nicotine reduces blood flow and oxygen levels and impairs healing in the gums, leading to cell death.
+Nicotine pouches, including ZYN, are bad for gum tissue.
+They reduce blood flow and oxygen levels and impair healing in the gums, leading to cell death.
 Using nicotine pouches increases the user’s odds of gum disease, gum recession, leukoplakia, decay, bad breath, dry mouth, and bruxism.

 Below I go into more detail on how nicotine patches affect not only the gums but the whole mouth and body and what you should be looking out for in your mouth if you are using nicotine pouches.